-This rule is to establishes policy and guidelines for the operation and use of officer body-worn body cameras.
+This rule establishes policy and guidelines for the operation and use of officer body-worn cameras.
 The purpose and organizational philosophy regarding deploying body-worn cameras on each uniformed police officer is to document and preserve incidents for investigations and prosecutions, promote officer safety, promote accountability, provide supportive documentation in complaints, further public trust, and improve training opportunities.
 Additional guidance regarding the use of body-worn cameras during the execution of a warrant is found in the Campus Safety Orders-Warrant Service Policy.
-Body-Wernworn cameras have become industry standard for police officers.
-This interim rule is necessary to bring University Policy into compliance with the industry standard and to allow for the immediate deployment of the department University Police Department's body-worn cameras.
-This interim rule closely mirrors Utah state law requirements for body-worn cameras.
+Body-worn cameras have become industry standard for police officers.
+This rule is necessary to bring University Policy into compliance with the industry standard and to allow for the immediate deployment of the University Police Department's body-worn cameras.
+This rule closely mirrors Utah state law requirements for body-worn cameras.

-While the University will review recordings will be reviewed on a regular basis for quality assurance purposes regarding interactions with the public, and the recordings may be used for disciplinary purposes, discipline is not the primary purpose of deploying body-worn cameras.
+While the University will review recordings on a regular basis for quality assurance purposes regarding interactions with the public, and the recordings may be used for disciplinary purposes, discipline is not the primary purpose of deploying body-worn cameras.
 The video and audio recordings from body-worn cameras can be used by law enforcement to demonstrate transparency to their communities; to document statements, observations, behaviors, and other evidence; and to deter unprofessional, illegal, and inappropriate behaviors by both law enforcement and the public.

-Personnel Officers shall follow Utah State Code Section 77-7a-101 et seq.
-(Law Enforcement Use of Body-Wornworn Cameras).
+Officers shall follow Utah Code Section 77-7a-101 et seq.
+(Law Enforcement Use of Body-worn Cameras).
 University Safety policy does not supersede Utah law.

 II.
-DEFINITIONS Definitions
+Definitions